nekonenene/ansible-playbook-cryptocurrency/README.md

-# Ansible cookbook for Bitcoin / DASH
+# Ansible playbook for Bitcoin / DASH

 Let's build your cryptocurrency node with Ansible!